Zn Number Of Electrons In Ion

 • Anions: Negatively charged ions, formed when an atom gains electrons.

 The charge of an ion is determined by the difference between the number of protons (positive charge) and the number of electrons (negative charge).
-For example, if an atom loses one electron, it will have one more proton than electrons, resulting in a +1 charge.
+To give you an idea, if an atom loses one electron, it will have one more proton than electrons, resulting in a +1 charge.
 Conversely, if an atom gains one electron, it will have one more electron than protons, resulting in a -1 charge.

 Ionization of Zinc